Aweptimum/Strike/README.md

 # Contributing
 Very little in this library was done in the best way from the start, and it's been extensively rewritten as its author learned more about best practices.
 Still, there's further work to be done.
 If a particular snippet makes you cringe, or there's a feature missing, feel free to fork, edit, test, and PR.

+## Out-Of-Scope Features
+* **Bit-Masking/Layering**\
+	I want to add it, but this is where Lua falls down a bit.
+Between Lua 5.1/5.2, LuaJIT, and Lua 5.3+, there's too much compatibility to consider.\
+	Best left to the user to implement it
+* **Broad-Phase Data Structures**\
+	There's more than one way to do it ¯\\\_(ツ)\_/¯\
+	Strike's geometry objects are really just factories - pipe their output into your structure of choice.
+* **Continuous Collision Detection**\
+	For good CCD, it's best to handle it in a physics implementation that would wrap around Strike.
+Mostly because having access to velocity and rotation vectors allows for interpolationg between timesteps.
+Right now, `dt` is absent from this library.

 ## TODO
-- [ ] Add `:getEdge(index)` methods to shapes to return an edge by its number
+- [X] Add `:getEdge(index)` methods to shapes to return an edge by its number
-- [ ] Return references to the two shapes that actually collided in the returned mtv, as well as the index of the normal's edge for the `collider_shape` field
+- [X] Return references to the two shapes that actually collided in the returned mtv, as well as the index of the normal's edge for the `collider_shape` field
 - [ ] Add a function to solve for the edge(s) in `collided_shape` interesecting the normal's edge of the `collider_shape`
 - [ ] Add contact solver (some kind of clipping function that can optionally be run given an mtv that returns 1-2 points)